AlexHarn/claudeville/README.md

 - **Smart LLM Skip Logic**: Avoids redundant calls when actions are in progress
 - **Parallel Persona Execution**: All personas run concurrently per simulation step
 - **Memory storage**: Events, thoughts, chats in JSON with keyword-based retrieval
+- **Sleep-triggered compaction**: Context automatically compacted when persona goes to sleep
+- **Conversation memory**: Recent conversations (with dialogue) included in model context on init/compaction

 ### What Was Removed